 The Commissioners failure to adhere to his statutory duty to respond to the recommendations by the Taxpayer Advocate coupled with his remarks during his speech before the National Press Club reflect that his objectives are focused solely on generating revenue, without any regard to taxpayers rights or whether such revenue is properly collected.

 Fuerst Ittleman will continue to monitor the exchange between the IRS and the Office of the Taxpayer Advocate for more developments.
-You may also monitor these exchanges here on the IRS website.
 If you have any questions regarding the OVDP, FBAR penalties, or offshore voluntary disclosure generally, please contact us at email@example.com.